npbauman/DUCC-Hamiltonians/README.md

 # DUCC-Hamiltonians
-Library of DUCC Hamiltonians in various formats for a variety of programs.
+Library of DUCC Hamiltonians in various formats.